 Of the 24,581 MIMIC-II patients reviewed, 1,776 patients met inclusion criteria (Figure 1), of which 44.6% had an IAC.
-Propensity score matching for IAC placement yielded a c-statistic of 0.79.
+The propensity score model for IAC placement yielded 0.79 for the area under ROC curve and 0.83 for the h-statistics from the HL-test.
+Figure 2 further compared the distributions of propensity score before and after the matching.
+It has shown that the matching had successfully align the propensity score distributions from both the IAC and non-IAC groups.
 After 1:1 matching, the propensity-matched sample consisted of 696 patients (348 patients with respiratory failure who underwent IAC placement matched to 348 patients with respiratory failure who do no have an IAC placed).
 In the matched cohort, the median age for the IAC and non-IAC groups were 54 (IQR 38-73) and 53 (IQR 35-72), respectively.
 There were no differences in baseline covariates in the IAC and non-IAC propensity-matched groups (Figure 1), including chronic comorbidities and acute respiratory diagnoses such as acute respiratory distress syndrome and pneumonia (Table 1).

 After propensity score matching, there was no difference in 28-day mortality in the IAC group versus the non-IAC group (14.7% vs 15.2, p=0.9; Table 2).
-Patients with an IAC had a significantly higher likehood for longer ICU stay (sub-hazard ratio 0.72, p<0.001, 95% CI [0.61, 0.86]) and longer hospital stay (sub-HR 0.71, p<0.0001, 95% CI [0.6, 0.84]).
+Patients with an IAC had a significantly higher likelihood for longer ICU stay (sub-hazard ratio 0.72, p<0.001, 95% CI [0.61, 0.86]) and longer hospital stay (sub-HR 0.71, p<0.0001, 95% CI [0.6, 0.84]).
 Patient with an IAC also was less likely to undergo successful extubation (sub-HR 0.74, p<0.0001, 95% CI [0.63, 0.87]).
 When survivors and non-survivors were separately analyzed, ICU LOS, hospital LOS, and duration of mechanical ventilation were significantly shorter among patients who did not have an IAC (Table 2).
 Patients with an IAC had a median difference of 1.28 more arterial blood gas measurements performed per day (p<0.0001).

 DISCUSSION